-Ferrets also make good companions for families and individuals’ whose free time is limited.
+Ferrets also make good companions for families and individuals’ whose spare time is limited.
 As I mentioned, in pairs or singly, ferrets, like cats, are good at entertaining themselves.
 Having a ferret is not an all-consuming activity.
-They are not “needy” pets as are many dogs and they are not prone to separation anxiety and self-destructive behaviors.
+They are not “needy” pets as are many dogs, and they are not prone to separation anxiety and self-destructive behaviors.
 Many believe that the ferret’s contentment in solitude is genetic and due to the polecat’s preference for a solitary existence in the wild.
 Yet ferrets still require a high degree of your commitment and responsibility for their welfare.
 If you have a human partner, be sure that commitment to a ferret is mutual.
-If you anticipate life changes, its probably not a good time for a ferret addition.
+If you anticipate life changes, it’s probably not a good time for a ferret addition.
 If you are lonely for overt expressions of affection, a dog is probably a better choice.
 If going to sleep on your lap is sufficient, pick a ferret.
 If you travel a lot, ferrets do not do well with extended stays at boarding kennels, motels, pet shops or veterinary hospital kennels.
 They treasure peace and quiet.

-If you live in an apartment or high rise condo and the ordinances permit them, ferrets make good apartment and high rise pets.
+If you live in an apartment or high-rise condo and the ordinances permit them, ferrets make good apartment and high-rise pets.
 They are not noisy, their needs are manageable, they are small and economical.
 They pose no danger to other residents.
 Keep the windows closed and locked.
 Ferrets in good health also make good pets for elderly folks that are inclined toward a ferret’s personality.
 Ferret owners tend to have traits somewhere between cat owners and dog owners.
 In fact, many ferret owners also own dogs and cats.
 Ferret owners also tend to appreciate the comical side of life shown in the topsy-turvy behavior of their pets.

 What About Food And Water?

 Ferrets need fresh water at all times.
 They easily overheat and become thirsty.
 Many owners feed them from glazed food-grade crocks or plastic no-tip containers designed for cats.
 They are less likely to be flipped over than light weight stainless pans.
-I like to teach my ferrets to use stainless steel ball bearing sipper tubes and bottles.
-When this device is new to my ferret, I rub some cream cheese or ice cream on the end to get them used to licking it. keep the water crock as a back up for a week or two.
+I like to teach my ferrets to use stainless-steel ball bearing sipper tubes and bottles.
+When this device is new to my ferret, I rub some cream cheese or ice cream on the end to get them used to licking it. keep the water crock as a back-up for a week or two.

 What Sort Of Diet Should I Feed My Ferret?

 Ferrets have a short digestive tract, so they can’t eat very much at a time.
 Several brands of ferret chow are available from pet supply outlets.
 I prefer diets with approximately 38% protein and 20% animal fat.
 Chicken and eggs are excellent label ingredients.
 The ferret’s natural diet contains little fiber and their digestive system is not equipped to deal with much of it.
-So I try to keep the fiber content at 3% or less.
+So, I try to keep the fiber content at 3% or less.
 If quality meat and eggs are the protein source, supplemental taurine in their diet is unnecessary.
 With the water removed (dry weight) whole mice, a favorite prey of wild polecats are about 60% protein and 24% fat on dry wight basis.

 As time goes by, ferrets, like all pets, will become obese when overfed.
-Ferrets are intermittent snackers so food should be available at all times.
+Ferrets are intermittent snackers, so food should be available at all times.
 But their daily food consumption needs to be monitored because it is not in their interest to become overweight.
 An accurate scale to weigh them periodically is always a wise purchase.

 I suggest you not purchase your ferret’s food from small pet shops.
 Their product turnover is rarely sufficient to insure a fresh supply and storage conditions are rarely optimal.
 These single-owner stores also have a tendency to stock boutique brands whose ingredients and true analysis are less predictable.

-That said, I have never seen a ferret that developed a health issue that I attributed to feeding it a high quality diet intended for feline kittens.
+That said, I have never seen a ferret that developed a health issue that I attributed to feeding it a high-quality diet intended for feline kittens.
 Some of the quality kitten brands contain 36%+ high quality animal protein and 23% fat.
 Avoid brands that include fish and/or have high vegetable or fruit content.
 Fish ingredients have a tendency to rancidity and the ability to destroy thiamine.

 For better dental health, I feed ferrets crunchy dry kibble rather than canned diets.
 Their kibble can be moistened when the ferrets are less than 11 weeks old.
-When ferrets are fed moisten, wet or canned diets, their oral health suffers unless their teeth are occasionally brushed with cat-approved toothpaste or they are given occasional high protein (40%+) low fiber, low sugar ferret or cat dental treats.
+When ferrets are fed moisten, wet or canned diets, their oral health suffers unless their teeth are occasionally brushed with cat-approved toothpaste, or they are given occasional high protein (40%+) low fiber, low sugar ferret or cat dental treats.